-- Respecting patients, - Safeguarding patients' right to confidentiality and privacy, - Advocating for safe, ethical, and legal care of all patients, and - Maintaining their own clinical competence
+- Respecting patients, - Safeguarding patients' right to confidentiality and privacy, - Advocating for safe, ethical, and legal care of all patients, and - Maintaining their clinical competence

-The ANA's Code of Ethics, Standards of Nursing Practice and ethical behavior also apply to academic study by nursing through the concept of academic honesty.
-Nursing students are expected to provide ethical care in clinical setting, act in an ethical and professional manner as they write and submit papers and assignments, do patient care, and work with peers in group projects.
+The ANA's Code of Ethics, Standards of Nursing Practice, and ethical behavior also apply to an academic study by nursing through the concept of academic honesty.
+Nursing students are expected to provide ethical care in a clinical setting, act ethically and professionally as they write and submit papers and assignments, do patient care, and work with peers in group projects.

-Academic Calendar
+2022-2023 Academic Calendar